Should you use a Real Estate Agent when purchasing property in Edmonton?

 - How long the property has been on the market, and how much the house up the street sold for.

 - Who is listed on title, because they pull the necessary title searches and ensure that those signing the contract are the rightful owners of the property and that there aren't any outstanding liens or judgments on title that might affect the sale.

 - What's going on with the house because the sellers must disclose certain defects to their real estate agent when they list the house.
 The listing real estate agent is obligated to disclose these defects to the buyer's agent who will notify you!

 - How much you should offer per square foot, for the area.

 - How you should present your offer, what the timelines are, what conditions should be placed in your offer and the realistic timeframe you should ask for, to complete them.

 - What needs to go to the lawyer, and when.

 - If a Real Property Report is necessary, or if you need title insurance instead.

-- A good home inspector, a good lawyer, a fantastic Mortgage Broker.
+- Other professionals in the business they can refer you to such as, a good home inspector, a good lawyer and a fantastic Mortgage Broker.

 My point is; buying a home is complicated.
 There is a lot of information to consider and a professional, experienced real estate agent knows things that you and I, and your family member that sells a house every five years, doesn't!
 They do this, day in, day out.
 They are in the trenches; battling it out with buyers and sellers EVERY DAY.